EvelynPloetz/Deep-LASI/docs/source/installation.rst

 Common issues with deep learning features on Windows
 ^^^^^^^^^^

-If you run into errors while trying to use neural netorks, your protobuf package might need to be downgraded and/or your h5py package is incompatible.
+If you run into errors while trying to use neural networks, your protobuf package might need to be downgraded and/or your h5py package is incompatible.

 Installing a compatible version of protobuf
 """"""""""

-Please open your windows command prompt by presssing Win + R or terminal app on Mac and enter:
+Please open your windows command prompt by pressing Win + R or terminal app on Mac and enter:

    .. code-block:: python